brew-stuff/homebrew-emacs/README.md

 brew install dunn/emacs/smex
 ```

-That will automatically "tap" the repository (which you can do
+That will automatically “tap” the repository (which you can do
 manually with `brew tap dunn/emacs`), so then you can install formula
 without prefixing: